MaastrichtU-CDS/general_coding_practices/unit testing and bugfixing/unit_testing_101.md

-# TDD Example
+# Unit testing 101:

-In this project we will practise with TDD development.
+In this project we will practise with unit testing.
 We will follow the excercises depicted in here.
+The goal of these excercises is to get into the habit of writing unit-tests and to practise debugging.
+The examples are trivial tasks, and normally you might not implement things this way, but for the sake of practising unit testing they are set up this.

+Target audience:
+- Researchers who want to improve their scripts & ability to analysis their code: excercise 1 & 2
+- Programmers who want to release full libraries: all exercises

 The project serves as a baseline, that already contains the necesary dependencies.